 The challenge with these prefab homes is twofold.
-First, you have the stakeholders who feel threatened by this templated model and what it can do their business and secondly there is the stigma attached to the reputation of the product.
+First, you have the stakeholders who feel threatened by this templated model and what it can do to their business and secondly, there is the stigma attached to the reputation of the product.

 We know building materials and technique has come a long way; however, the spreading of misinformation about prefab homes is enough for many prospective new home buyers to avoid them.

 When a home buyer is in the market for a new home, they usually go to the Architect first, and they are one of many stakeholders in the building of new homes.
 The architect looks after building design, and the engineer says if the design will work in the location and environment.

 The other significant stakeholder is the Builder for the construction of the home.
 Other interested parties fit out the property with the kitchen, bathroom, and the trades like the electrician to do the wiring and the plumber to add the pipes and front of wall bathroom products.